 - Humanities and Fine Arts (12 semester credits required; with at least 4 credits in Humanities and at least four credits in the Fine Arts):

-– Courses with Humanities designations may be found in American Studies, Asian Languages and Cultures, Classics, Educational Studies, English, Environmental Studies, French and Francophone Studies, German and Russian Studies, Hispanic Studies, History, International Studies, Linguistics, Media and Cultural Studies, Philosophy, Religious Studies and Women’s, Gender and Sexuality Studies.
+Courses with Humanities designations may be found in American Studies, Asian Languages and Cultures, Classics, Educational Studies, English, Environmental Studies, French and Francophone Studies, German and Russian Studies, Spanish, History, International Studies, Linguistics, Media and Cultural Studies, Philosophy, Portuguese, Religious Studies and Women’s, Gender and Sexuality Studies.

-More information about course designations is available in the College Catalog and in the class schedule.
+More information about course designations is available in the College Catalog and in the class schedule in 1600grand.

 Many policy debates, scientific discussions, political issues, and personal and organizational decisions involve judgments about claims based upon quantitative evidence.
 To critically evaluate these claims, the individual must have basic familiarity with such concepts as counting, measurement, estimation, and data analysis.
 Equally important is the capacity to ask and answer questions in a manner appropriate to these quantitative tools and to understand when the use of quantitative tools is or is not appropriate.
 The purpose of the Quantitative Thinking requirement is to ensure that students have the opportunity to develop such skills.

 Macalester seeks to ensure all students receive writing instruction, experience writing as a process, and receive feedback on the mechanics and substance of their writing.
 To meet our Writing Requirement students will take three courses designated as argumentative writing (WA), writing as craft (WC) or writing as practice (WP).
 Of the three at least one must be WA and no more than one WP.
-College courses taken prior to entering Macalester may be applied to meet this requirement on a petition basis.
-Forms are available from the Registrar’s website.
+Incoming First Year Students must take one course designated WA or WC in their first semester.

-Check out the list of all the Fall 2019 courses approved to meet the general education (GenEd) requirements in Internationalism, US Identities and Differences, Quantitative Thinking and Writing, https://www.macalester.edu/registrar/schedules/2019fall/gened/.
+The list courses approved to meet the general education (GenEd) requirements in Internationalism, US Identities and Differences, Quantitative Thinking and Writing can be found here, https://www.macalester.edu/registrar/schedules

 In order to graduate from Macalester all students must demonstrate proficiency in a language other than English equivalent to four semesters worth of college level instruction in that language.
 This level of proficiency enables students to meaningfully engage both the language itself as well as the cultures connected to it.
 Most students meet this requirement by completing Intermediate II in their chosen language at Macalester.
-Students who receive college credit for Intermediate II through a qualifying score on the AP exam, or take Intermediate II at another college and receive transfer credit, or earn a qualifying score on the SAT II exam (620 with listening or 700 without listening) will have this requirement marked as met once we receive the official scores or transcripts.
+Students who receive college credit for Intermediate II through a qualifying score on the AP exam or take Intermediate II at another college and receive transfer credit will have this requirement marked as met once we receive the official scores or transcripts.